jlarellanoh/jlarellanoh.github.io/dates_times/How-to-deal-with-Dates-and-Times-in-R.md

 format(Joe_bday, format = "It was %Cth century")            # [1] "It was 19th century (really ??)"
 ```

 As can you see, %C doesn’t calculate the century correctly.
-It’s define
+It’s defined
 in the documentation as “Century (00–99): the integer part of the year
-divided by 100.”.
+divided by 100”.
+So you must add 1.
 I warned you!

 Additionally, there is a set of methods to assist on this matter,
 namely: